naoshibaikyu/superbuddn/test.md

 Naoshi Annoyed: Feh.

-Hunter: In all seriousness, though, there shouldn't have been any reason for the power to do that.
+Hunter Annoyed: In all seriousness, though, there shouldn't have been any reason for the power to do that.
 I'm gonna go check the core.

 Shinobu: Okay.